Enerlytic-Ray/Enerlytic-airline-satisfaction-ml-pipeline/README.md

 </p>

 **Dashboard Features:**
-- Real-time KPIs for Accuracy, ROC-AUC, and Log Loss
+- Real time KPIs for Accuracy, ROC-AUC, and Log Loss
 - Feature importance visualization linked with satisfaction distribution
 - ROC curve and confusion matrix tiles for each model
 - Service quality and operational insights from EDA summaries